 — Obstruction.
 Obstructions or blockages can develop that prevent food from moving through the digestive tract properly.

 — Perforations.
-When the ulcer creates a hole in the stomach wall, this is called a perforation and is a very serious condition that allows digestive juices and food to leak into the abdominal cavity.
+When the ulcer creates a hole in the stomach wall, this is called a perforation, which is a very serious condition that allows digestive juices and food to leak into the abdominal cavity.
 This can lead to a potentially life-threatening infection.

 — Peritonitis.
 This infection of the lining of the abdominal cavity can also become a serious issue.